 Involve the SME: One way to overcome this challenge is to involve the Subject Matter Experts (SMEs) in the eLearning project.
 A Subject Matter Expert is proficient in various subjects and guides the instructional designers on the content received.
 They ensure that the content is accurate and has no gaps.
 This way, the SMEs would greatly help solve the problems faced regarding the content.

 Challenge 4: Evaluating effectiveness

 One of the common challenges in eLearning could be to evaluate whether your course has the intended impact on the learners.
 How do you determine that your course is attaining its goal of meeting the learning requirements of the employees or trainees?

-This challenge could be mitigated by incorporating effective assessments in the form of quizzes and puzzles in your course.
-Publishing the course through an LMS helps keep track of learner’s activities and progress.
+This challenge could be mitigated by incorporating effective eLearning assessments in the form of quizzes and puzzles in your course.
+Publishing the course through an LMS helps keep track of the learner’s activities and progress.
 It also provides the scores and results of the assessments taken by the learners.

 All set to jumpstart eLearning in your organization?
 Well, using your existing classroom training material can be a smart and convenient move.
 Watch this video to explore 5 reasons to convert instructor-led training (ILT) to eLearning.